-The socialist surveillance system impeded him from developing his pictures in Poland.
-"I was scared of leaving Poland.
-I was afraid that if I left, they wouldn't let me back in", Niedenthal shares with the website Szeroki Kadr.
+The socialist surveillance system impeded Niedenthal from developing his pictures in Poland.
+'I was scared of leaving Poland.
+I was afraid that if I left, they wouldn't let me back in', he shared with the website Szeroki Kadr (Wide Frame).
 But he found a way to cheat the system.
-With two rolls of film in his pockets, one with photographs, the other with descriptions of these photographs, Niedenthal wandered the train stations in search of "friendly tourists".
-They would transport the photographs to the newsrooms of the Times and Newsweek.
+With two rolls of film in his pockets – one with photographs, the other with descriptions of these photographs – Niedenthal wandered the train stations in search of 'friendly tourists'.
+They would then transport these photographs to the newsrooms of The Times and Newsweek.

 The photographer himself didn't exactly know or remember what was on the photosensitive spool.
-The album Chris Niedenthal.
-Selected Photographs 1973-1989 contains unpublished pictures – moments of the reality of Polish socialism caught on camera.
+The album Chris Niedenthal: Selected Photographs 1973-1989 contains unpublished pictures – moments of the reality of Polish socialism caught on camera.

-Niedenthal reminisces in his autobiography, Profession: Photographer:
+Niedenthal reminisces about this particular shot in his autobiography, Profession: Photographer:

-"We were turning and from behind the trees I could see a new, better scene.
-If it wasn't enough that there was a banner with Czas apokalipsy (Apocalypse Now) on the cinema building, in front of it, there stood an armoured personnel carrier – SKOT – and soldiers around it.
+We were turning, and from behind the trees, I could see a new, better scene.
+If it wasn't enough that there was a banner with 'Apocalypse Now' on the cinema building, in front of it, there stood an armoured personnel carrier – SKOT – and soldiers around it.
 The setting looked as if it were staged.
 I couldn't have asked for a better photo opportunity!
-Yes, but how to catch it on camera?"
+Yes, but how to capture it on camera?

 2. Pork food stamps